vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 ..
 TIP::

-  The specific tags referenced below are based on The Vertex Project's tag trees and are based on our conventions.
+  The specific tags referenced below are based on The Vertex Project's tag trees and are use our conventions.
   Use what works for you!